yang-sec/SocialDisaster/README.md

 ```
 There will be a file created in the crawl folder with the earthquake data of the last 7 days (configurable in the python script).

+## Use of vectorizer and classifier

+Run the vectorizer example with "python NLP/vectorizer_test.py"

+Then this will save the vectors in the folder NLP/models/vecs.

+After that we can run the classifiers with code similar to "python NLP/classifier_test.py" which will read from the vectorizer files in "NLP/models/vecs".

+Sequence thens hould be to run vectorizers first and then classifiers